-• E-Safety encompasses internet technologies and electronic communications such as mobile phones and wireless technology.

-- The Internet provides instant access to a wealth of up-to-the minute information and resources from across the world, which would not ordinarily be available.

-- Use of email, internet messaging and blogs all enable improved communication and facilitate learning and the sharing of data and resources.

-- Virtual Learning Environments (VLEs) provide children with a platform for personalised and independent learning.

-- Current and emerging technologies used in the school and, more importantly in many cases, used outside of the school by children include:

-- The internet;

-- E-mail;

-- Instant messaging;

-- Webcam communication;

-- Podcasting (radio / audio broadcasts downloaded to computer or MP3/4 player);

-- Social networking sites;

-- Video broadcasting sites;

-- o Chat Rooms;

-- Gaming Sites;

-- Music download sites;

-- Mobile phones with camera and video functionality;

-- Smart phones with e-mail, web functionality and cut down 'Office' applications.
+- E-Safety encompasses internet technologies and electronic communications such as mobile phones and wireless technology. - The Internet provides instant access to a wealth of up-to-the minute information and resources from across the world, which would not ordinarily be available. - Use of email, internet messaging and blogs all enable improved communication and facilitate learning and the sharing of data and resources. - Virtual Learning Environments (VLEs) provide children with a platform for personalised and independent learning. - Current and emerging technologies used in the school and, more importantly in many cases, used outside of the school by children include: - o The internet; - o E-mail; - o Instant messaging; - Webcam communication; - Blogs and Vlogs (an on-line interactive diary); - Podcasting (radio / audio broadcasts downloaded to computer or MP3/4 player); - Social networking sites; - Video broadcasting sites; - o Chat Rooms; - o Gaming Sites; - Music download sites; - o Mobile phones with camera and video functionality; - o Smart phones with e-mail, web functionality and cut down 'Office' applications.